Why should you prep for disasters and emergencies? Here are a few very good reasons:

 - Start raising backyard animals such as chickens, goats, ducks, pigs etc.

-- Build a network of like-minded individuals that are as (geographically) close to you as possible.
+- Build a network of like-minded people that are as (geographically) close to you as possible.

-- Learn bush-craft skills to be able to survive in the most adverse conditions.
+- Learn bushcraft skills to be able to survive in the most adverse conditions.
+Things like:

-- Focus on renewable sources of food, water and on medicinal plants.
+- Focus on renewable sources of food, water and on medicinal plants (start a garden, start raising some chickens etc.).

 - Get out of debt.